 As your child gets closer to their school start date we can arrange more visits at times that suit you best.
 When you enrol a child for the first time in New Zealand it is a legal requirement to supply a copy of the child’s birth certificate.
 No child is able to start school before the age of 5.

-If you’d like further information about Fours on Fridays or transitioning your child to school please email firstname.lastname@example.org or call Kerry at the office – 06 3876860.
+If you’d like further information about transitioning your child to school please email firstname.lastname@example.org or call Marg at the office – 06 3876860.

 How You Can Support Your Child’s Transition To School

 It is important that families talk with children about school, discussing what it might be like and what will happen during the school day.
 School is a big change for children and parents alike.
 There will need to be some big adjustments to make all year round.
 Don’t leave these until the day school starts, but get into an unhurried settled routine by:

 - Rising early enough in order to arrive at school on time and by starting reasonable bedtimes.